ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/README.md

 </details>

 ## Classes
-For inversion of control, the class library can use IStringLocalizer abstractions
+Classes in the class library can use IStringLocalizer abstractions

 ```csharp
 using Microsoft.Extensions.Localization;